How Much Climbing Is There?

 Are There Finisher’s Patches?

 The good folks from Green Wheels staff our finish line.
-They’ll be there to record your time and to hand you your finisher’s patch.
+Our finish line staff will be there to record your time and hand you your finisher’s patch.
 Kids on the 10 miler get special Tour of the Unknown Coast ribbons.